hotwired/turbo/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Servant Covenant Code of Submission

-## Our Pledge
+## Your Pledge to us, 37signals

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, you as servant pledge to making participation in our project and our community a harassment-free experience for us, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation as well as anything We see fit.

-## Our Standards
+## Your Standards

 Examples of behavior that contributes to creating a positive environment
 include:

-* Using welcoming and inclusive language
+* Using welcoming and inclusive language, like JavaScript
-* Being respectful of differing viewpoints and experiences
+* Being respectful of our viewpoints
-* Gracefully accepting constructive criticism
+* Gracefully accepting our directions
-* Focusing on what is best for the community
+* Focusing on what is best for us
-* Showing empathy towards other community members
+* Showing empathy towards us

-Examples of unacceptable behavior by participants include:
+Examples of unacceptable behavior by servants include:

+* Using unwelcoming and uninclusive language, like Typescript
 * The use of sexualized language or imagery and unwelcome sexual attention or advances
 * Trolling, insulting/derogatory comments, and personal or political attacks